 If you always have a car payment of $400 a month, that means you’re spending $4,800 a year on transportation before fuel and maintenance.
 If you work for 40 years, you will have spent $192,000 on cars, with nothing at all to show for it.

 Under my model, I’d spend $80,000 over 40 years on cars by buying cars for $20,000, keeping them 10 years, and come out $112,000 ahead.
 That’s a lot of money.
 That’s enough money to retire a year or two earlier.
 If I can squeeze an extra year or two out of each car, I come out even further ahead.

 What I do with my money instead of leasing cars

 Rather than staying on a treadmill of endlessly leasing cars, I sank the money I wasn’t spending on cars into paying off my mortgage early, then buying real estate.
 Most of my tenants have nicer cars than me.
 But while they’re making payments on those cars, I’m making payments on the house they’re living in and the driveway they’re parking that car on.
 And I’m using their rent money to do it.
 I’d rather have the house and the driveway.

 The money matters because of retirement.
 Here are two sobering numbers: 69 percent of Americans have less than $1,000 in retirement savings.
 That means they can’t afford to retire because they’ll run out of money in a matter of months, assuming they get social security.
 And 61 percent of Americans were forced into retirement earlier than they planned.

-People can look down on my decision to drive Honda Civics with 200,000 miles on them all they want.
+People can look down on my decision to drive a Honda Civic with 200,000 miles on it all they want.
 If you’re 72 years old, working 39 hours a week at minimum wage and trying to get by on that plus social security, that Civic might not look so bad.